Rio de Janeiro may well be the most famous city in Brazil—and maybe even in all of South America. Find here the best things to do in Rio de Janeiro.

 5. Cristo Redentor

-The statue has been featured in songs, movies and music videos, so it should not come to a surprise it is one of the most recognized images around the world.
+The statue has been featured in songs, movies, and music videos, so it should not come as a surprise it is one of the most recognized images worldwide.

-Once atop, we suggest going straight for the photo op since there are approximately 2 million people each year that want to do the same.
+Once atop, we suggest going straight for the photo op since approximately 2 million people each year want to do the same.

 The point of going to the top of the Corcovado mountain is, of course, to witness the mesmerizing statue, but the panoramic view you will find of the city will leave you breathless.

-The Maracana stadium, the Sugarloaf mountain, Copacabana beach, Ipanema beach, Rodrigo de Freitas Lagoon, and countless favelas are all visible from a unique perspective.
+The Maracana stadium, Sugarloaf Mountain, Copacabana beach, Ipanema beach, Rodrigo de Freitas Lagoon, and countless favelas are all visible from a unique perspective.